Jaman-dedy/checkout-system/.github/pull_request_template.md

 > **Provide the steps to manually test the functionalities implemented in this PR**

-- After cloning the `git@github.com:BitLipa/bitlipa-mobile-app.git`
+- After cloning the `git@github.com:Jaman-dedy/checkout-system.git`
-- Check out this branch by `branch here`
+- Check out this branch by `fx-refactor-types`
-- Run `yarn install` to install the project dependencies
+- Run `npm install` to install the project dependencies
+- Run `npm run build`
-- Run `yarn android`
+- Run `npm run start'

 #### Checklist